gaurav07ag/call-qc-pipeline/README.md

 - **Anthropic** (QC verification): https://console.anthropic.com/
   You already have this if you're using Claude.

-Set them as environment variables:
+Set them as environment variables:-----

 ```bash
 export ASSEMBLYAI_API_KEY="your_key_here"